 But it came in the time of Trump.
 A time of unmasked misogyny.
 Resistance, or even the facsimile of it, became a popular rallying call.
 Now, we watch stupefied at the continuing resurgence of fascism, dressed up in the guise of Christianity, in the same nation that would eventually become Atwood’s fictional Gilead.
-The recent leak of a US Supreme Court draft opinion may be one of those prophecies foretold.
+The decision by the US Supreme Court to overturn Roe v Wade may be one of those prophecies foretold.

-In many ways, however, the leak has merely indicated what many had long suspected.
-With the admission of some of the most far-right, religiously conservative justices, the writing was on the wall for the SCOTUS to eventually overturn the historic Roe v.
-Wade case.
-When it does, the national right to abortion for women will end and several states will automatically make abortion illegal, with many others following.
-It isn’t too much of a stretch to imagine an eventual national ban on all abortions coming down the pike, and the reversal of other landmark cases including marriage equality.
+With the admission of some of the most far-right, religiously conservative justices, the writing was on the wall for the SCOTUS to eventually overturn the historic Roe v Wade case.
+When it did this, the national right to abortion for women ended and several states automatically made abortion illegal.
+Many others will follow.
+It isn’t too much of a stretch to imagine an eventual national ban on all abortions coming down the pike relatively soon, and the reversal of other landmark cases, including marriage equality.

 When Offred saw the bodies on the notorious execution Wall she remembered something her brutal overseer Aunt Lydia once said: “Ordinary, is what you are used to.
 This may not seem ordinary to you now, but after a time it will.
 It will become ordinary.”
 This speaks to the things we come to accept as just part of ones day in the society in which we live.
 The normalization of things we might once have thought inconceivable, or even horrifying.

-The US isn’t at this point yet, and may never be.
+The US isn’t at this point yet.
 But it is worth taking into account Offred’s thoughts on how life was before this reign of terror began, and the feelings of complacency many of us share with her, even as the world around us rapidly morphs into something unimaginable: